narjiskp/narjiskp.github.io/README.md

 BY: NARJIS P

-This website is about birds like cockatiels, parakeets, and lovebirds.
+This website is about birds like cockatiels, and parakeets.
 The website has articles that tell basic information about each bird.
 It is made for people who want to learn about these types of birds or are thinking about getting one.

 Bird Articles Website Summary (Developer’s Perspective)